p-smirnov/p-smirnov.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Currently, I work as a Postdoctoral Fellow at the European Molecular Biology Laboratory.
+Currently, I am an AI/ML Engineer at GSK.
 I apply machine learning techniques to answer biological questions, and investigate how statistical methods adapt to biological data.

-Previously, I completed my PhD in computational biology at the University of Toronto under the supervision of Benjamin Haibe-Kains and Trevor Pugh.
+Previously, I was a Postdoctoral Fellow at the European Molecular Biology Laboratory (EMBL) and the German Cancer Research Centre (DKFZ).
+I completed my PhD in computational biology at the University of Toronto under the supervision of Benjamin Haibe-Kains and Trevor Pugh.